Prodonay/Prodonay/README.md

 Paulo Ramos de Oliveira - Aspiring data analyst

-Passionate about uncovering stories behind data, I'm transitioning my career to data analysis.
-I'm currently improving my R skills and looking for interesting projects to collaborate on.
-I'm open to opportunities as a Jr. Data Analyst to put my knowledge into practice.
-I also have an IT support certificate from Google and Coursera.
-I'm learning 2 more programming languages: Python and Javascipt.
+Passionate about discovering the stories behind data, I'm transitioning my career to data analysis.
+I'm currently honing my R skills and looking for interesting projects to collaborate on.
+I'm open to opportunities as a Junior Data Analyst to put my knowledge to work.
+I also hold data science and HTML/CSS certifications from Alura and have IT support from Google and Coursera.
+I'm learning two more programming languages: Python and JavaScript.